What Is A Member?

-At Anthem Church, we make a distinction between “members” and “guests.”
+We make a distinction between members and guests.
 If you’re not a member, then you’re technically a guest that remains to a certain extent separated from our church family, and separated from the maturity, protection, accountability, and care that comes with being an active part of the church.
-This may not make much difference for visitors and those unconvinced about Jesus, but Christ followers who consume rather than commit to a local church do a disservice to Jesus’ body (the church) and themselves.
-Members, on the other hand, participate as the church: sacrificing time, talents, and treasure; committing to the care and community of their fellow members; and submitting to the authority God has established to lead our congregation.

-First, membership begins with a belief in the gospel and trusting in Jesus Christ through faith and repentance.
+First, membership begins with a belief in the gospel and trusting in Jesus Christ through faith alone, by repentance.
 Then, our formal process of making this committment is quite simple: